 Missing and Murdered Indigenous Women 3 – A Story of a Missing Mother

 Carolyn DeFord is an enrolled Puyallup member and is from Nisqually and Cowlitz descendants.
-Her mother, Leona Lee Clare Kinsey has been missing for nearly 20 years.
+Her mother, Leona Lee Clare Kinsey has been missing for over 20 years.
 DeFord shares what she’s come away with from this tragedy with KBCS’s Yuko Kodama

 Special thanks to Jesse Callahan for help with editing this story.